mathmaster13/fynotek-java/README.md

 ## Documentation
 See the [javadoc](https://mathmaster13.github.io/fynotek-java/javadoc/overview-tree.html).

+## Compatibility
+All binaries were compiled with Java 17, but compiling from Java 15 may be possible.
+However, only Java versions 17 and later are supported.
+Using any of this project with Kotlin is also supported.

+There is an older version of `ConjugationDemo` [here](https://mathmaster13.github.io/fynotek-java/conjugator/index.html) which is compiled with Java 8 and can probably be compiled to run on even earlier versions, but it does not recieve feature updates, only bugfixes.

 ## Demos
 Demos can be found in the [demos](demos) folder.
 See [RUNNING.md](RUNNING.md) for info on how to run demos.
 The `fynotek` package itself is at [com/mathmaster13/fynotek](com/mathmaster13/fynotek).